ethanrebello/ethanrebello/README.md

 # Ethan Rebello

 Hey, y'all.
-I'm a freshman at UT Austin, double majoring in Electrical and Computer Engineering and Business (Go ECB!).
+I'm a sophomore at UT Austin, double-majoring in Electrical and Computer Engineering and Business (Go ECB!).
 I specialize in GCNNs and bioinformatics work, and I love any kind of unconventional data project.

 ## Projects of Interest